To download a pdf version of the NBKA ConstitutionNBKA Constitution 11th March 2023

 a) All bank accounts shall be in the name of the Association

-b) Cheques on the Association’s Bankers shall be signed by the Honorary Treasurer and by either one of two other persons as resolved by the Executive Committee.
+b) Cheques on the Association’s Bankers shall be signed by the Honorary Treasurer and by another authorised person as resolved by the Executive Committee.
+In the case of urgent payments when the Honorary Treasurer is not available then they may be signed by another Honorary Officer and one other authorised person.

 d) The income and property of the Association whencesoever derived shall be applied solely towards the promotion of the objects and purposes of the Association as set forth herein, and no portion thereof shall be paid or transferred directly or indirectly by way of dividends, bonuses or otherwise, howsoever, by way of profit, to any member of the Association provided that nothing herein shall prevent the payment in good faith of reasonable and proper remuneration to any Appointed Officer or servant of the Association, or to any member of the Association, not being a member of the Executive Committee, in return for services actually rendered to the Association or the repayment of reasonable out-of-pocket expenses.